 During the second performance at the Empire on 23rd March, Chung Ling Soo’s famous trick ‘Defying the Bullets’ went wrong.
 He collapsed on stage having been shot and died the next morning at Wood Green Hospital.

-What many of Chung’s legions of fans hadn’t realised was that he wasn’t Chinese at all but an American citizen with no Asian heritage, William Elsworth Robinson from Westchester, New York.
+What many of Chung’s legions of fans hadn’t realised was that he wasn’t Chinese at all but an American citizen from Westchester, New York with no Asian heritage, named William Elsworth Robinson.
 His manufactured identity and complicated personal life probably contributed to the rash of rumours and conspiracy theories that followed his death.
 As the Bowes Park Weekly News reported, “The most wild and extravagant speculations have been made about the case, and the Coroner received an anonymous letter which he refused to even read.”

 Robinson’s professional life began in the mid-1870s when he was 14, performing on Vaudeville as an illusionist.
 He progressed in the world of magic and worked for famous magicians including Alexander Herrmann and Harry Kellar but his ambition was to be a headlining act in his own right.
 His performances as ‘Achmed Ben Ali’ and ‘Robinson the Man of Mystery’ didn’t spark the audiences’ imagination and the huge acclaim he longed for eluded him.